12 Signs of ICU's International Focus

 Percentages of students who study abroad before graduation: 56.0% (in 2019)

 ICU not aiming for 100% to study abroad

 ICU's student body includes Japanese students returning from abroad and international students looking to study in Japan, but there are also many Japanese students deeply devoted to doing something here in Japan.
 If ICU were to oblige such students to take part in a study abroad program, we believe those student would lose both motivation and independence.
 While our mission is to provide students with study abroad programs that meet their needs, the decision on whether or not to take part is ultimately up to the students themselves.
 Students should continually ask themselves what path they should take from the many choices available.

-The Japanese Language Program (JLP) provides introductory courses in April and September to coincide with university entrance periods, and for students looking to get a stronger grasp of Japanese, such as April returnees, the JLP provides the "Special Japanese Program."
-Other specialized courses designed to improve reading or oral abilities are available, meeting the needs of mid- to upper-level students as well.
+Meanwhile, the Japanese Language Program (JLP) provides introductory courses in April and September to coincide with university entrance periods, and, for students looking to gain a stronger grasp of Japanese, such as April returnees, the JLP has launched a new "Special Japanese Program."
+Other specialized courses designed to improve reading comprehension and conversational skills will also be developed to cater to intermediate and advanced students as well.

 For some ICU courses, the syllabus is available in English, even if the course is taught in Japanese.